SupaxInc/data-structure-and-algorithms/README.md

     **Solution:** Use a doubly linked list to access LRU (head) and MRU (tail).
 Use a hashmap to map a key to a node, helps to also access a node in O(1) time in the list, faster removal and access.

     ![Untitled](https://prod-files-secure.s3.us-west-2.amazonaws.com/f87cabf2-8d22-410c-bb4c-b00e5c7c3bac/c8ffa08e-e57e-4293-885e-2f20a7e14f54/Untitled.png)

+    **NOTE:** I’ve updated the code to make it more intuitive by making the MRU the head and the LRU the tail.
+It is easier to visualize this way as its similar to a structure of a stack.

     **Unique uses:**